Technology can help learners with dyslexia in a whole host of ways. For example, learners can:

 This depends on the student, the environment and the learning tasks.
 You need to take all these aspects into account when considering technology.
 For example:

-- iPads are generally simpler to use compared to a full Windows laptop and iPads also have very good built-in accessibility tool such as Speak Selection, AutoCorrect and Siri Dictation.
+- iPads are generally simpler to use compared to a full Windows laptop and iPads also have very good built-in accessibility tools such as Speak Selection, AutoCorrect and Siri Dictation.

-- But in many schools, you cannot connect an iPad or Android device to the school wifi, which may be a real limitation.
+- In many schools, you cannot connect an iPad or Android device to the school wifi, which may be a real limitation.

 - Also, the free Scottish computer voices are not available for iPad or Chromebooks.

 - There are a huge number of apps available for iPads for different learning tasks and activities.